 At any given time, the interest rate environment is likely to be one of the determining factors in choosing what to use as a cash alternative for excess savings.
 Certificates of Deposit, or CDs, should offer interest rates slightly higher than those found in savings accounts at your local bank or credit union while maintaining federal deposit (FDIC) insurance.
 However, in a depressed interest rate environment, even CDs can suffer under the weight of low rates.

-Instead, various fixed instruments like bonds, fixed annuities, and fixed income mutual funds or ETFs can provide better returns without subjecting you to undue risk and volatility.
+Instead, various fixed instruments like bonds, fixed annuities, and fixed-income mutual funds or ETFs can provide better returns without subjecting you to undue risk and volatility.
 If used appropriately, they can even maintain a fair amount of liquidity.

 The Battle Against Inflation

-Ultimately, retirement investing requires a delicate balance between growth and risk, financial health, and peace of mind.
+Retirement investing requires a delicate balance between growth and risk, financial health, and peace of mind.
 If unsure of the best strategy for your specific needs and goals, we can help you find that critical balance.